JoTrdl/ccpicker/README.md

 });
 `

-If you prefer to use with jQuery :
+If you prefer jQuery :
 `
 $('#picker').ccpicker().on('change', function(e, color) {
   console.log(color);